Missa Luba: Dance

+Zaire Use

+The Missa Luba formed the partial basis for a Congolese usage of the Ordinary Form of the Roman Rite Mass, originally known as the Zaire Use (during the era when the DRC temporarily renamed).
+Now known as the Congolese Use, the liturgical form was for many years the only newly approved form of the Roman Rite since the Second Vatican Council, having received approbation from the Holy See in 1988.
+The use, and some of its various elements, have been adopted in various churches outside of the Congo region.
+In 2019, the Zaire Use was celebrated with Pope Francis.

 In popular culture

 The Gloria featured in Pier Paolo Pasolini's The Gospel According to St. Matthew (1964).
 The Kyrie was used in the Mexican film Un alma pura (1965) and the MGM film The Singing Nun (1966).
 The Sanctus featured prominently in Lindsay Anderson's 1968 film if.... starring Malcolm McDowell, with which the Mass was for a time closely identified.
 It was also used in the telemovie Deadly Voyage (1996), in which it accompanied the closing credits; in Lost and Delirious (2001); and in Never Let Me Go (2010).

+Following its appearance in if...., a single of the Troubadours' Sanctus, named "Sanctus (from Missa Luba)", was released and reached number 34 on the UK Singles Chart in March 1969; running for only one minute and 31 seconds in length, it was perhaps the shortest hit single in the country's history.

+The Kyrie received regular play at The Loft, an influential underground dance party founded in New York City in 1969.
+The Loft's host David Mancuso selected music that was soulful, rhythmic, and imparted words of hope, redemption, and pride.
+Missa Luba in particular appealed to Mancuso's, "affection both for music with an explicit spiritual message and for African percussion."

 The Clash refer to the recording in the lyrics of "Car Jamming" on their 1982 album Combat Rock.
 The cover of the Troubadours' album appears briefly in the Stanley Kubrick film A Clockwork Orange (1971) as Malcolm McDowell's character, Alex, strolls through a record shop.

 The Missa Luba was the most successful of many world music Masses created in the 1950s and 1960s.
 It eclipsed the earlier Messe des Savanes (1956) arranged by Abbé Robert Wedraogho in Upper Volta (now Burkina Faso) and gave rise to several imitations, including the Misa Criolla (1964) arranged by Ariel Ramírez and the Misa Flamenca (1966) arranged by Ricardo Fernández de Latorre and José Torregrosa.

 In the authoritative music magazine Mojo, the Belgian-Congolese record Missa Luba of Les Troubadours du Roi Baudouin is mentioned as one of the ten albums that 'made' the sound of Led Zeppelin.

+Guitarist Erik Brann based the structure of the song "In-A-Gadda-Da-Vida" upon Missa Luba, particularly the lengthy drum solo.